SuperOfficeDocs/superoffice-docs/docs/company/category-list.md

 > [!NOTE]
 > All list objects in the NetServer services API have a common interface.
 They can be accessed or modified using a ListAgent or an MDOAgent.
 The MDO agent provides a generic mechanism for reading lists.
 The List agent provides a strongly types API that is simpler to program with.

 Explore the options and select the most appropriate method for your application.
+Consider using the [CategoryCache][8].

 <!-- Referenced links -->
 [1]: howto/entity/get-catlist-typed-provider.md